 An incredible book I read recently called The Lightless Sky by Gulwali Passarlay does an excellent job of highlighting the horrific, deadly and simply incomprehensible plight to get to our country.
 And then horrendous way we treat asylum seekers and immigrants in Tory Britain.
 We had a history of welcoming people into our country.
 Alas Theresa May put a stop to that.
 Now our country is not only a hostile environment for people seeking refuge in our country, residents who were invited here are being threatened with deportation.
 And if that wasn't enough, they have been made into the scapegoat for the failings of the government.
 As a consequence of many being unrepresented by the few in power, an individualistic culture has formed.
 Out of anger at being left behind and pushed to the margins of society they look for someone to blame.
 It's a tale is as old as time, Immigrants are blamed.
 It is on my list because immigrants are what I love about our country.
 And I'm proud that we have them, I'm proud our country has been built with their help and I don't want them to go.
 And I want them to know they are welcome, always.
 And I want them to know that the prejudice that exists is a direct result of our societies failings and of our failings as humans.

 So Britain, I love you.
-I love you for all these reasons, and writing them down has affirmed our bond.
+I love you for all these reasons, and writing them down has helped to affirm our bond.